-Now under contract for the Design and Development Phase, the Medium Extended Air Defense System (MEADS) is being developed to International Common Operational Requirements to provide system capabilities not met by current air and missile defense systems.
+The Medium Extended Air Defense System (MEADS) has been developed to International Common Operational Requirements to provide system capabilities not met by fielded air and missile defense systems.

-MEADS incorporates the proven hit-to-kill PAC-3 missile, surveillance and fire control sensors, battle management/communication centers, and high-firepower launchers.
+MEADS incorporates the advanced hit-to-kill PAC-3 MSE missile, surveillance and fire control sensors, battle management/communication centers, and high-firepower launchers.
 It combines superior battlefield protection with unprecedented flexibility that allows it to protect maneuver forces and to provide homeland defense.

-Unlike Patriot, or any other deployed system, the mobile air defense system will be able to destroy all incoming tactical or medium-range ballistic missiles, cruise missiles, unmanned aerial vehicles or aircraft as well as weapons of mass destruction.
-It provides vastly greater firepower, combat-proven hit-to-kill technology, 360-degree radar coverage, and a plug-and-fight battle management network architecture.
+Unlike Patriot, or any other deployed system, the mobile air defense system will be able to destroy all incoming tactical or medium-range ballistic missiles, cruise missiles, unmanned aerial vehicles, or aircraft as well as weapons of mass destruction.
+MEADS provides vastly greater firepower, combat-proven hit-to-kill technology, 360-degree radar coverage, and a plug-and-fight battle management network architecture.

-Designed to replace Patriot systems in the United States and Nike Hercules systems in Italy, MEADS also meets the “capabilities oriented” requirements of Germany’s air defense concept.
+Now a candidate to replace Patriot systems in Germany under the TLVS program, MEADS meets the “capabilities oriented” requirements of Germany’s air defense concept.
 MEADS is also expected to be adopted by the Italian Air Force.